 In past housing market cycles, prices typically dropped about 10%.
 During the Great Recession, Flagler medium home prices dropped an incredible 59%.
 Rather than a typical 18-month housing cycle duration, the Great Recession lasted over a decade.
 There are many reasons.

 Traditional mortgage loans required 20% down payment.
 With a 10% decline in value, owners still had equity.
 They could still sell.
 A market remained.
 With 100% financing, any decline in value put the homeowner underwater.
-The underwater owner is out of the market, unable to sell, therefor unable to buy another home.
-Upsizing, downsizing, job relocations and retirement plans were put on hold, exacerbating the decline in the larger economy.
+The underwater owner is out of the market, unable to sell, therefore unable to buy another home.
+Upsizing, downsizing, job relocations, and retirement plans were put on hold, exacerbating the decline in the larger economy.
 Prices continued to decline, adding more homeowners to the “underwater” class at each lower price level.